msprihoda/sar-uxo/README.md

-# Munition Crater Detection in Synthetic Aperture Radar Imagery Using Deep Learning
+# Munition Crater Detection in Synthetic Aperture Radar Imagery Using Deep Learning (Incomplete)

 A demonstration of high resolution synthetic aperture radar (SAR) imagery segmentation for the detection of munitions-produced craters using a U-Net convolutional neural network (CNN) implemented in PyTorch.

-***CONTENTS*
+##### CONTENTS

 ## General Information

 This project was initially completed as the capstone for the Masters in Geospatial Intelligence Program at The University of Maryland in Fall of 2023.
+Minor revisions Feb, 2025.

 Author: Michael Prihoda
 Mentor: Dr. Sergi Skakun